Robert LeFevre

-Robert LeFevre (October 13, 1911 – May 13, 1986) was an American libertarian businessman, radio personality, and primary theorist of autarchism.
+Robert LeFevre (October 13, 1911 – May 13, 1986) was an American libertarian and conservative businessman, radio personality, and primary theorist of autarchism.
+He also supported Classical liberalism.
+He is considered by the Mises Institute to be a "right-wing Tolstoyan" and a pacifist libertarian.

 Early life

 LeFevre was born in Gooding, Idaho, on October 13, 1911, but when he was a child LeFevre's family moved to Minneapolis, Minnesota.
 LeFevre attended Hamline University studying English and drama.
 He then worked at a variety of jobs during the Great Depression, such as acting and radio announcing.
 For a short time, LeFevre was a Shakespearean actor.

 LeFevre was a follower of the "I AM" movement from 1936 to 1940 or so.
 He and one Pearl Diehl wrote a book in 1940 of their experiences in the organization called "I AM" – America's Destiny (Twin City House, St. Paul, Minnesota).
 LeFevre told how one day, when he was in the radio station studio, he was struck by the Great I AM presence, who spoke to him personally.
 LeFevre also claimed a number of supernatural experiences: driving a car while asleep for over twenty miles without an accident (this was accomplished with the help of his "Higher Mental Body"), leaving his physical body for a trip through the air to Mount Shasta, and seeing Jesus.